pbansfore/Call-Centre-Performance-Excel-Report-/README.md

 ## 📌 Conclusion

-The **Call Centre Performance Dashboard** is a powerful tool for visualizing and improving contact center operations.
+The **Call Centre Performance Report** is a powerful tool for visualizing and improving contact center operations.
 Built entirely in Excel, it combines accessibility with insightful analytics — making it ideal for small to mid-sized teams.

 ---